 The same also applies to dry food, too.
 Remember, cats have substantially stronger noses than humans.
 According to Cats International, they have 200 million scent receptor cells.
-Humans have a comparatively measly 5 million.
+Humans have just 5 million.

 Your cat’s food and water supplies should never be positioned side-by-side.
 Ideally, they should be on the opposite side of the room.
 Your cat should also have access to other water sources.

 If your home has multiple floors, place at least one water source on each level.
 You may notice that your cat gravitates to one more than the others.
 Just keep the water away from their litter boxes.
 That’s even worse than the food bowl.

 If you have been keeping your cat’s food and water together, it’s not the end of the world.
 Don’t make a sudden change and remove the water.
 That will cause your cat stress.

 Instead, add a second, third and fourth water source in different locations.
-Eventually, you can remove the bowl next to their food altogether.
-Once your cat grows used to drinking elsewhere, they’ll barely even notice.
+Eventually, you can remove the bowl next to its food altogether.
+Once your cat grows used to drinking elsewhere, it’ll barely even notice.

 Why Has My Cat Stopped Drinking Water?

 When a cat stops drinking water, it’s a concern.
 Like all mammals, cats need to drink to stay healthy.

 Domesticated felines are descended from desert animals, which means they can last three days without hydrating.
 Just because a cat can go thirsty, it doesn’t mean they should.

 If your cat has suddenly stopped drinking, check the placement of their bowl.
-If it’s too close to their food or litter, it will deter your pet.
+If it’s too close to its food or litter, it will deter your pet.
 There are other possible reasons, including:

 - The shape and size of your cat’s water bowl irritate their whiskers

 - The amount of water of their bowl is inconsistent from day-to-day

 - Your cat considers their water to be contaminated in some other way

 - Your cat finds still water in a bowl to be boring